Communicating Expectations Online

 Share Your Teaching Plan and Expectations with Students:

-Students will be unsure at first how to engage in your course, how to ask questions and what your expectations are of them.
+Students want to know how to engage in your course, how to ask questions (and when and where) and what your expectations are of them.
 Include as much information as you can in the course syllabus and explain this on the first day of instruction.

 General Communication Strategies on Canvas / Email: